steinrue/EMSel/figures/README.md

 ## simulation subdirectory

-The subdirectory [simulation/](simulation/) contains scripts to generate the boxplots, strip plots, AUC plots, Q-Q plots, and confusion matrices found in Sections 3 and 4.2 of the manuscript, as well as Figures S.1-S.11 of the Supplementary Material.
+The subdirectory [simulation/](simulation/) contains scripts to generate the boxplots, strip plots, AUC plots, Q-Q plots, and confusion matrices found in Sections 3 and 4.2 of the manuscript, as well as Figures S.1-S.10 of the Supplementary Material.

 Detailed descriptions on how to run the scripts can be found in the subdirectory.

 ## gb_dataset subdirectory

-The subdirectory [gb_dataset/](gb_dataset/) contains scripts to generate all plots found in Section 4.3 of the manuscript, as well as Figures S.12-S.32 and Tables S.1-S.3 of the Supplementary Material.
+The subdirectory [gb_dataset/](gb_dataset/) contains scripts to generate all plots found in Section 4.3 of the manuscript, as well as Figures S.10-S.38 and Tables S.1-S.3 of the Supplementary Material.
 These plots _do_ require a VCF as input.

 Detailed descriptions on how to run the scripts can be found in the subdirectory.

+## horse_dataset subdirectory

+The subdirectory [horse_dataset/](horse_dataset/) contains scripts to generate Figure 15 and Table 2 of the manuscript and carry out all related analyses.